sweepai-dev/fern-typescript/README.md

 You can customize the behavior of generators through the `generators.yml` file.
 The Express and SDK generators support their own set of options, for example to specify the request timeout duration.

-You can specify these options directly when you configure your generators.
+You can specify these options directly when you configure your generators via the `config` object.
 For example, to instruct the TypeScript Node SDK generator to output a bundle:

 ```yml
 default-group: local